your adventure in

 • Study abroad.

 The construction industry is becoming increasingly global.
-Courses in humanities, social sciences, U.S. diversity, and international perspectives are included in the curriculum to broaden the student’s perspective of the work environment.
+Courses in humanities, social sciences, U.S. cultures and communities (formerly U.S. diversity), and international perspectives are included in the curriculum to broaden the student’s perspective of the work environment.
 In addition, the department has several exchange program opportunities for students to participate in study abroad programs.

 Qualified construction engineering students within 30 credits of completing their degree may apply for concurrent enrollment in the Graduate College.
 See Civil Engineering Graduate Study for more information.